 Method 1 of 2

-Create thumbnail preview for specific Word or Excel document
+Create a thumbnail preview for specific Word or Excel document

 For PowerPoint, please follow the directions in Method 2.